-Given the exponential relation between population/nighttime light and socioeconomic data (as explained in detail in the Introduction section), to disaggregate the provincial-level fixed assets into 1 km × 1 km grids, nighttime light (available since 1992) and population density data (available since 1975) will be combined to generate the lit-pop index.
-For years before 1990, the lack of nighttime light data will be compensated by built-up surface area data (available since 1975) to create the area-pop index.
-For years before 1975, the spatial distribution of population density data will be derived from the population density map in 1975 and the annual growth rate data for each province dating back to 1951.
-Then, the population density data alone will be used to create the pop-pop index during 1951-1970.
-More information on these datasets and the creation process of the disaggregation indexes will be introduced in the following sections.
+Given the exponential relation between population/nighttime light and socioeconomic data (as explained in detail in the Introduction section), to disaggregate the provincial-level fixed assets onto $1 \text{ km} \times 1 \text{ km}$ grids, nighttime light (available since 1992) and population density data (available since 1975) are combined to generate the lit-pop index.
+For the years before 1990, the lack of nighttime light data is compensated for by built-up surface area data (available since 1975) to create the area-pop index.
+For the years before 1975, the spatial distribution of population density data is derived from the population density map in 1975 and the annual growth rate data for each province dating back to 1951.
+Then, the population density data alone are used to create the pop-pop index during 1951-1970.
+More information on these datasets and the creation process of the disaggregation indexes is introduced in the following sections.